Psychodynamic Psychotherapy (PPP) Videoconference

 Clinical Track Certificate Program Application

-Applications for the Academic Certificate or Clinical Certificate Program are now being accepted for Spring 2024 – Deadline to apply, Dec 1, 2023.
+Applications for the Academic Certificate or Clinical Certificate Program are now being accepted for Fall 2024 – Deadline to apply, Aug 1, 2024.

 Should you have any questions about the program or the application process, please feel free to contact: